drog41813/workday-schedule/README.md

 The following site assisted in basic and general JS concepts as well as how to operate JS itself using various methods and syntax: https://www.w3schools.com/js/js_syntax.asp
 The following site helped with learning how to set up various JS algorithms as well as how they affected your code as a whole: https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript
 The following individual's github profile indicates partnership in regards to working together and collaborating/sharing constructive ideas with the password generator webpage: https://github.com/LucasWyski001
+The following individual's github profile indicates partnership in regards to working together and collaborating/sharing constructive ideas with the password generator webpage: https://github.com/micavilla

 ## License
 MIT License